mfursov/assertic/README.md

-# checkolate
-Minimalist validators and assertions for TypeScript and JavaScript
+Assertions and validations for TypeScript